 Looking for ways to keep pets and families together, LA Animal Services launched the weekly Pet Food Pantry at three of our locations, which offers free pet food to owners who need help feeding their animal companions; monthly online support for foster parents and families who need assistance in helping their newly adopted pets acclimate to their new homes; and community resources like pets.findhelp.com, a free, first-of-its-kind website where people in Los Angeles can find and access free and low-cost pet services in their community.

-LA Animal Services operates six shelter locations throughout Los Angeles, which are open Tuesdays and Thursdays from 8am to 5pm, and Saturdays and Sundays, from 11am to 5pm.
-Our Centers are closed on Mondays.
-Since the pandemic, we have started to schedule the intake of animals to better serve the community and the animals who come into our care, with appointments needed on Wednesdays and Fridays.
+LA Animal Services operates six shelter locations throughout Los Angeles, which are open Tuesdays through Fridays from 8am to 5pm, and Saturdays and Sundays, from 11am to 5pm.
+Our Centers are closed on Mondays and City-observed holidays.
 Sick, injured, and dangerous animals are accepted into shelters without appointments.
 In 2022, the number of animals being brought into our shelters outpaced the number of pets we have found homes for, so through our Shelter-at-Home program we are asking the community to help lost pets find their way home without having to go to a shelter, and if pet owners can no longer care for their pet, look at other alternatives and solutions to surrendering their companion animal into our Centers.
 Caring for pets both in and out of our shelters is an ongoing collaborative effort between the City, LA Animal Services and the community.

 As a covered entity under Title II of the Americans with Disabilities Act, the City of Los Angeles does not discriminate on the basis of disability and, upon request, will provide reasonable accommodation to ensure equal access to its programs, services and activities.